openfisca/openfisca-doc/source/running-simulation.md

-# How to calculate the legislation on people situations
+# How to calculate taxes and benefits on people situations

 You have an OpenFisca tax and benefits system and you want to calculate some legislation variables on people situations.